liddiard/slack-meetups/README.md

 The RTM API doesn't support Slack's interactive components like action buttons, so they are replaced with having users just type a "yes"/"no" response to the bot.

-On the `rtm` branch, there is a Node.js proxy server under `rtmProxy/` that connects to the socket-based RTM API and forwards events to the Django server.
+On the `rtm` branch, there is a Node.js proxy server under `rtmProxy/` that connects to the socket-based RTM API and forwards Slack events to the Django server as HTTP requests.
 To run it, you can modify the [`docker-compose.yml`](docker-compose.yml) to add a Node service there, or run it manually:

 1. Install Node.js
 2. `cd rtmProxy`